 35.3.6.6 Non-AP MLD operation parameter update

-An MLD that has dot11OperationParameterUpdateImplemented equal to true shall set the Operation Parameter Update Support subfield in the Common Info field of the Basic Multi-Link element that it transmits to 1.
+(#22074)An MLD that has dot11OperationParameterUpdateImplemented equal to true shall set the Operation Parameter Update Support subfield in the Common Info field of the Basic Multi-Link element that is transmitted by its affiliated STA(s) to 1.
 The MLD shall set the Operation Parameter Update Support subfield to 0 if it has dot11OperationParameterUpdateImplemented equal to false.
 A STA affiliated with an MLD in which dot11OperationParameterUpdateImplemented is true is referred to as operation parameter update capable.